drmjc/lumidat/README.md

 License
 =======
-Importantly, note that this code is provided under a GenePattern License agreement.
+Importantly, this code is provided under a GenePattern License agreement.
 See LICENSE file for more info.

 Usage
 =====